motis-project/prima/booking-generator/readme.txt

 ./generator.conf
 ----------------

-    "data":             Input .txt file that contains the stops.
-    "days":             Range of days the requests should be within.
+    "data":             path to input .txt file that contains the stops "days":             Range of days the requests should be within.
 Start day is today.
     "max_passengers":   Maximum nunber of passengers for one request.
     "max_requests":     (Optional: null) Maximum nunber of requests.